 - 6.1.
-For B sanctioned tournaments, the weigh in may take place a day prior to the event. - 6.2.
+For B and C sanctioned tournaments, the weigh in may take place a day prior to the event or on the day of the event. - 6.2.
 As well, when necessary, the minimum time between the end of the weigh-in and the beginning of the competition may be shortened, as stated in the specific Technical Package.